ABC Coaching and Counselling Services, in Hebden Bridge HX7 8HJ, near Halifax, West Yorkshire

 Dr Jim Byrne, Doctor of Counselling, Hebden Bridge, West Yorkshire, and via the telephone system, Skype, and/or email exchanges.

 If you need help with problems of anger, anxiety, depression, stress, self confidence, insecure attachment style in relationships, or couple conflict, then I can help you.
+I have helped more than 1,000 people have a better life, over a twenty year period.

 Email: email@example.com – Telephone: 01422 843 629 (or, from outside the UK, 44 1422 843 629.